 As part of the Tufts academic community, CIRCLE supports and conducts research within Tisch College and across the university.
 Examining the Tufts student population, CIRCLE collaborates on a unique longitudinal study on the impact of Tisch College’s work and has explored topics such as the connection between civic engagement and psychosocial well-being.

 CIRCLE is directed by Dr. Kei Kawashima-Ginsberg, who also contributes to numerous research and programmatic initiatives at Tisch College.
-Peter Levine, Associate Dean for Research and Lincoln Filene Professor of Citizenship and Public Affairs at Tisch College, served as Director of CIRCLE until April 2015.
+Peter Levine, Associate Dean fof Academic Affairs and Lincoln Filene Professor of Citizenship and Public Affairs at Tisch College, served as Director of CIRCLE until April 2015.

 CIRCLE in the Media